MicrosoftEdge/MSEdgeExplainers/Accessibility/ConfirmationOfAction/explainer.md

-1. **Readback.** Any readback of configuration settings for an AT via an API have the potential of exposing a connected (vs. not connected) AT, and as such is an easy target for fingerprinting AT users, an undesireable outcome.
+1. **Readback.** Any readback of configuration settings for an AT via an API have the potential of exposing a connected (vs. not connected) AT, and as such is an easy target for fingerprinting AT users, an undesirable outcome.
 Similarly, confirmation of notifications (such as via a fulfilled promise) have similar traits and are avoided in this proposal.
 2. **Authoritative-sounding notifications.** Announcements could be crafted to deceive